Simplicity

 Smoothness at the Basis of Ice Cream Making

-The basis of all good homemade ice cream lies in its creaminess, obtained through the use of crème fraîche as well as whole milk coming directly from dairy farms.
+The basis of all good homemade ice cream lies in its creaminess, obtained through the use of crème fraîche and whole milk coming directly from dairy farms.
 This creamy texture is the result of a perfect balance between fats and sugars, finely worked to give a light and airy consistency, which melts deliciously in the mouth.

 The Authentic Flavor of Dairy Products